 Companies will continue to provide options for customers that allow a resolution to customer inquiries through multiple channels, including AI and self-service.
-Innovation in AI and self-service can be a real game changer, but it is critical that the personal connections with a company’s brand are not diluted along the way.
+Innovation in AI and self-service can be a real game-changer, but it is critical that the personal connections with a company’s brand are not diluted along the way.

 Customers with a positive personal connection to your brand will remain loyal, buy more stuff, and become advocates for your brand.”

-“Customer experience for me is everything customer feels about the company.
+“Customer experience for me is everything the customer feels about the company.
 So not only the experience with product or design but also experience with communication, replacements, marketing.

-Customers should feel comfortable to communicate, enjoy to use the products, not be afraid or limited to ask questions and find answers.
+Customers should feel comfortable to communicate, enjoy to use the products, not be afraid or limited to ask questions, and find answers.
 All this creates a unique customer experience and keeps customers loyal to the company.

 I think in 2019, the CX industry will need to find new ways to innovate.
 A lot of things that industry is doing now is a bit older or getting there, therefore innovations and ways to improve it will be key.”

 “Customer Experience has had many, many definitions over the years.
 Most of them are either impracticable (theory of everything type stuff) or bordering on naive (it’s being nice to the customer).